fable-compiler/Fable/docs/compiling.md

 # Compiling to JS

+A node script is used to trigger the compilation from F# to JS.
-To trigger the `F# > JS` compilation a node script is used.
-To run it, from a terminal on the project root folder, type:
+To execute it, make sure you've installed the dependencies with `npm install` and from a terminal on the project root folder, type:

 ```
-npm install     // Just the first time, install npm dependencies

 node tools/fable2babel.js --projFile paht/to/YourProject.fsproj
 ```

-> You can also pass a F# script file `.fsx` instead.
+> You can also pass a F# script file (`.fsx`) instead.

 ## Project options